powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ## Remedial actions and usages rules
 A remedial action is an action on the network that is considered capable of reducing constraints on the CNECs.

-Two types of remedial action exists in FARAO:
+Two types of remedial action exists in OpenRAO:
 - **Network Actions**: they have the specificity of being binary.
 A Network Action is either applied on the network, or not applied.
 Topological actions are a typical example of Network Actions.
 - **Range Actions**: they have the specificity of having a degree of freedom, a set-point.
 When a Range Action is activated, it is activated at a given value of its set-point.
 PSTs are a typical example of Range Actions.

 Both Network Actions and Range Actions have usage rules which define the conditions under which they can be activated.
-The usage rules which exist in FARAO are:
+The usage rules which exist in OpenRAO are:
 - the **FreeToUse** usage rule (defined for a specific [instant](#instants-and-states)): the remedial action is available in all the states of a given instant.
 - the **OnState** usage rule (defined for a specific [state](#instants-and-states)): the remedial action is available in a given state.